vamsidarbhamulla/serenity-cucumber-bdd-screenplay/README.md

 ## Screenplay implementation

-These tests use tasks, actions, questions and page elements defined in `src/main/java/net/serenitybdd/demos/todos/screenplay`.
+These tests use tasks, actions, abilities, questions and page elements defined in `src/main/java/screenplay`.

 The overall project structure is shown below:
 ````